 Susan grew up in Worcester, Massachusetts and is a graduate of the University of Southern Maine in 2010, where she earned her Bachelors in Spanish and minored in Education.
 She has also taken numerous courses in the ETEP program.
 During her student teaching at Windham High School, she re-wrote the Spanish IV curriculum that is being used today.
 In the past, Susan has done extensive work to help many Hispanics earn their green cards.
 She has one son and they live in Carrabassett Valley.
 At CVA, Susan teaches all levels of Spanish.

 Lori Safford, English

-Lori teaches 9th/10th grade English, Foundations of Learning, and is the head of the humanities department.
+Lori teaches 9th/10th grade English, Foundations of Learning, Environmental Science and is the head of the humanities department.
 She holds a B.A.
 (English, UMaine, Orono), M.A.
 (Linguistics, Oakland University), Ed.S.
 (Oakland University), is certified to teach English, social studies, and life science in grades 7th-12th.
 Also an L.P.N. and a certified principal, Lori has over 20 years working in public and private education, as a teacher, coach, administrator and consultant.
 To energize and balance her in professional committments, Lori runs, gardens, plays soccer & basketball, knits, reads, writes, and, of course, skis.

 Jessica Williams, Art

 Jessica is a graduate of Skidmore College and joins us in 2011 to teach Art.
 She is an accomplished painter whose work can be seen in local galleries.
 She is part of a CVA family that includes husband Doug, Men’s Alpine Coach, and children Briggs and Helena, both CVA attendees.